It feels like you’re sitting in on a Spanish class.

 It doesn’t have a lot of the interactive exercises as some other resources.

-Prior to writing this review of Coffee Break Spanish, I’d already tried out a bunch of different resources to study Spanish, such as Fluencia, Rocket Spanish, SpanishPod101, Baselang, Babbel, and a few others.
+Prior to writing this review of Coffee Break Spanish, I’d already tried out lots of courses to study Spanish, such as News in Slow Spanish, Fluencia, Rocket Spanish, SpanishPod101, Baselang, Babbel, and a few others.

 In fact, I’m actually already familiar with Coffee Break as I’ve also tried out their Mandarin course.